You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Mt Etna

-The best way to experience Mt Etna is with an organized day trip.
+The best way to experience Mt Etna is with an organised day trip.
 Get Your Guide has a 7-hour trekking tour, starting in Catania, that promises to take you off the traditional tourist trails.
 Past recent lava flow & walk around the Valle Del Bove, which is Etna’s biggest caldera.

 Distance from Palermo: 235 km